The Logarithmic Sobolev Inequality for Gibbs measures on infinite product of Heisenberg groups: Introduction

+for some positive constant $\mathfrak{C}$. \end{theorem} As an example of a measure $\mathbb{E}^{i,\omega}$ that satisfies the Log-Sobolev-q Inequality with a constant $c$ uniformly with respect to the boundary conditions $\omega$ with non quadratic interaction on the Heisenberg group one can think of a measure similar with that on (\ref{eq25PapIPn}) but with interactions of higher growth, i.e.

-for all smooth $f:\Omega\to\mathbb{R}$, and some constants $A_1, B_1\in(0,\infty)$ independent of $\omega$ and $i$.
-One of the purposes of the current paper is to present criterions which will allow to obtain the (LSq) inequality for infinite dimensional Gibbs measure in the case where the measures $\mathbb{E}^{i,\omega}$ satisfy a U-bound inequality as above with a constant $B_1$ which is not independent of the boundary conditions $\omega$.
-This will be the subject of Theorem \ref{thm1.1p5}.
+for $\alpha>0$, $\varepsilon, \rho \in\mathbb{R}$, and $p>s>2$, where as above $x_i = \omega_i$ for $i\not\in \Lambda$.
+The proof of this follows with the use of uniform U-Bounds (see (\cite{Pa1})).
+One of the purposes of the current paper is to relax the main hypothesis that $\mathbb{E}^{i,\omega}$ satisfies the Log-Sobolev-q Inequality with a constant $c$ uniformly on the boundary conditions.
+Furthermore, a simplification of the last theorem will be obtained in the next section in Theorem \ref{MarkovSimplif}.